The quinoa salad you’ll make on repeat!

 Instructions

-• Place ¼ cup cilantro and remaining dressing ingredients in a high-speed blender, such as a Nutribullet, or a small mini-prep food processor and blend for 20-30 seconds, or until emulsified.
+• Place ¼ cup cilantro, olive oil, lime juice, honey, cumin, paprika, salt, and pepper in a high-speed blender or a small mini-prep food processor and blend for 20-30 seconds, or until emulsified.

-• Top salad with diced avocado and remaining cilantro before serving.
-Enjoy!
+• Top salad with diced avocado and remaining cilantro just before serving.

 Last step!
 If you make this, please leave a review letting us know how it was!